We believe you will find answers to the majority of questions you may have about us from this website and the Frequently Asked Questions listed here.

 Special Schools and PRUs are represented on the SAfE board.
 SAfE is also working with Special schools to ensure that there is a bespoke approach to the statutory school improvement commission.
 In addition we are working to develop and deliver SEND support which is accessible to all Surrey schools, across all phases.

-The WHOLESchool SEND workshops are being delivered in conjunction with NASEN and booking is open to all schools via our Upcoming Events page.
+The WHOLESchool SEND workshops are being delivered in conjunction with NASEN and booking is open to all schools via our Bookings Portal.
 A locality based SEND project will start in the latter part of the autumn term, to develop an’ inclusion peer review’ process in order to create a sustainable and self-improving community of practice amongst schools and SENDCos.

 Schools from all quadrants will be invited to participate in this project.
 Further information will be cascaded to schools after half term.
 We are working with the Local Authority to ensure that our approach is complementary to their work.
 SCC retains a statutory responsibility for safeguarding.